digital-asset/lib-daml-jvm-test/README.md

         DeliveryInstruction.ContractId::new);
 ```

-If a workflow creates multiple instances of the same template it can be useful to fetch them at once and run checks on them after.
+If a workflow creates multiple instances of the same template it can be useful to check if they can be observed on the
+ledger regardless the order they arrive.
 Example to fetch 4 SettledDvPs and check if one of them has a payment of 8550000:
 ```
-    List<SettledDvP> settledDvPs =
-        sandbox.fetchContracts(
+    assertTrue(sandbox.observeMatchingContracts(
         CCP_PARTY,
         SettledDvP.TEMPLATE_ID,
-            4,
-            SettledDvP.ContractId::new,
-            SettledDvP::fromValue);
+        SettledDvP::fromValue,
+        true,
+        dvp -> dvp.paymentAmount == 8550000L,
-    assertTrue(settledDvPs.stream.anyMatch(dvp -> dvp.paymentAmount == 8550000L));
+        dvp -> dvp.paymentAmount == 4750000L);
 ```

 © 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.